HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <tr><td>NHI-update-name-error-8 <br /> $add-name </td>
 <td>application can display an error when no given or family name is present</td>
 <td>Attempt to add a fictitious name to the patient ZDM4902 (Given Name: Sarah-Jayne, Margaret.
-Family Name: Thomas) <br />
+Family Name: Thomas)
    <li>Name use = nickname</li>
    <li>Source = PPRT</li>
    <li>Don't insert a family or given name</li></td>